Ralim/IronOS/Documentation/index.md

 This project is considered feature complete for use as a soldering iron, _so please suggest any feature improvements you would like!_

 _This firmware does **NOT** support the USB port while running for changing settings.
 This is done through the onscreen menu only.
-Logos are edited using the tool or python script and uploaded in DFU mode._
+Logos are edited on a computer and flashed like firmware._

 |   Device   | DC | QC | PD | EPR | BLE | Battery | Recommended |